-Pethig F, Hoehle H, Hui KL, Lanz A (2023).
+Pethig F, Hoehle H, Hui KL, Lanz A (2024).
 “Behavior toward newcomers and contributions to online communities.”
+MIS Quarterly, forthcoming.

 Pethig F, Kroenung J (2023).
 “Biased humans, (un) biased algorithms?.”
 Journal of Business Ethics, 183, 637-652.